peter-dye/ButtBot/Localization_tests/README.md

 # Case 11
 Outside A and C
-Pointing between A and C
-phi1 = 128
-phi2 = -164
+Pointing between A and C (pointing away from triangle) phi1 = 128 phi2 = -164
 phi3 = -79